aprescott/serif/README.md

 Some things I'm hoping to implement one day:

 1. Custom hooks to fire after particular events, such as minifying CSS after publish, or committing changes and pushing to a git repository.
-2. Simple Markdown pages instead of plain HTML.
+2. Simple Markdown pages instead of plain HTML for non-post content.
 3. Automatically detecting file changes and regenerating the site.
 4. Adding custom Liquid filters and tags.